-- Create a user name and password for the Manager User.
-The manager user is used for the initial session, configuring the systems, and the access control list. - Create a user name and password for the MySQL Enterprise Monitor Agent.
-The Agent user credentials are used by every monitoring agent to connect to MySQL Enterprise Service Manager.
+• Create a user name and password for the Manager User.
+The manager user is used for the initial session, configuring the systems, and the access control list.
+The user defined here is added to the default manager role.
+For more information, see Chapter 24, Access Control.